jadecobra/python_tdd_exercises/source/AttributeError.rst

    E    TypeError: 'NoneType' object is not callable

-* this is new so I update the list of exceptions encountered
+* this is new so I change the list of exceptions encountered

   .. code-block:: python